 Sun Protection Tips to Help Prevent Skin Cancer

 Exposure to the sun can cause skin cancer and sun damage in the form of wrinkles, brown spots, redness, and sagging skin.
+Here are some sun protection tips and information from Dr. Irwin:

 - Use a sunscreen on your face, neck, chest and hands daily.